Skip to Content

 Overview of UK Hearing Loss and Hearing Aids Statistics

 Trouble hearing conversations?
-You're not alone.
-Hearing loss affects approximately 18 million people in the UK, with higher prevalence among older adults, over 50% of the population over 50 and 80% over 70 experience hearing impairment.
+You're not alone, as according to RNID, hearing loss affects approximately 18 million people in the UK, with higher prevalence among older adults.
+Over half of the population aged 50 and older, and 80% of those aged 70 and older, experience hearing loss.

-Recent technological advancements are expected to shift public perception, particularly with mainstream tech brands entering the hearing care space.
+Recent technological developments are expected to shift public perception, particularly as mainstream tech brands enter the hearing care space.
 For example, Apple’s AirPods Pro 2 now include a feature enabling them to act as “clinical-grade” hearing aids.

-Following a five-minute hearing test, they adapt to support those with mild to moderate hearing loss, providing a more discreet alternative to traditional devices.
+With a simple five-minute hearing test, they adapt to support those with mild to moderate hearing loss, delivering a more discreet alternative to traditional devices.

 Hearing Loss in the UK and what you need to know

-• Prevalence: Approximately 18 million people in the UK are affected by hearing loss, equating to more than a quarter of the population.
-(Source: RNID)
+Approximately 18 million people in the UK are affected by hearing loss, equating to more than a quarter of the population.
+This figure is current as of 2024, though numbers may increase as the population ages and awareness improves.

-Tinnitus, characterised by ringing, buzzing, or other sounds in the ears without an external source, often accompanies hearing loss and can significantly impact quality of life.
+However, tinnitus is more common among those who already have hearing loss, with 80% of people with severe to profound hearing loss having the condition.
+Tinnitus, characterised by ringing, buzzing, or other sounds in the ears without an external source, often accompanies hearing loss and can greatly affect quality of life.

-• Age factor: Is your hearing not what it used to be?
-Hearing loss becomes more common with age.
+Has your hearing deteriorated?
+Hearing loss becomes more common as you age.

-b) 80% of people over the age of 70 experience some degree of hearing loss.
-(Source: Action on Hearing Loss)
+• 80% of people above the age of 70 experience some level of hearing loss.
+(Source for both points: RNID)

 These age-related figures are expected to remain stable, but with an ageing population, the numbers may rise over time.
 By 2031, it is estimated that 14.5 million people, approximately 20% of the UK population, will have hearing loss.

-a) 62% of those with hearing loss report feelings of isolation.
-Does hearing loss make you miss out on conversations?
+Does hearing loss make you miss out on conversations or cause you to avoid socialising?
 You're not alone.

-The social impact of hearing loss extends beyond simple communication difficulties.
+The social impact of hearing loss goes beyond simple communication difficulties.
 People with untreated hearing loss often withdraw from social situations, leading to loneliness and reduced quality of life.

 What percentage of individuals with hearing loss feel like it impacts their everyday life?

-Why has the number of people with hearing loss jumped in the UK from 12 million to 18?
+Why has the number of people with hearing loss jumped in the UK from 12 million to 18 million?

 Why did the number of people with hearing loss in the UK suddenly jump?
 Back in June 2024, RNID wrote an article explaining the change in this calculation.